stenciljs/site/versioned_docs/version-v4.39/guides/extends.md

 # Extends & Mixins

 As of v4.37.0, Stencil supports class inheritance (`extends`) and mixin composition (`Mixin()`).
-With the help of these features, you can move logic out of components into reusable controller classes.
+These features let you move logic out of components into reusable controller classes.

-## Why Controllers?

 Instead of putting all your logic directly in components, you can extract it into separate controller classes.
-This makes your code:
+This makes your code reusable, testable, and easier to maintain.

-- **Reusable** - Share controllers across multiple components
-- **Testable** - Test controllers independently
-- **Maintainable** - Centralize behavior changes

 ## Two Approaches